Astrid S. Klein is a visual artist and curatorial producer.

 She studied sculpture at the Akademie der Bildenden Künste in Stuttgart and stage design and dramaturgy at ENSAD in Paris.
-She then earned a postgraduate degree in video/installation art and performance as Meisterschülerin under Joan Jonas, also in Stuttgart.
+She then earned a postgraduate degree in sculpture: video/installation art and performance as Meisterschülerin under Joan Jonas, also in Stuttgart.

 In the context of her format Quartier Flottant* she initiates and produces collaborative projects, researches, and symposia, e.g., the ongoing transnational publication and online platform crossing-boundaries-of-doubt.net (since 2013).